devoworm/Digital-Bacillaria/Behaviors/Open Papers/Bacillaria-Psychophysics.md

 [14] Adler, M. and Alon, U. (2018).
 Fold-change detection in biological systems. _Current Opinion in Systems Biology_, 8, 81-89.

 [15] Kerkhof, A.J. and Enquist, B.J.
 (2009).
 Multiplicative by nature: why logarithmic transformation is necessary in allometry. _Journal of Theoretical Biology_, 257, 519–521.

+[16] Kello, C.T., Brown, G.D.A., Ferrer-i-Cancho, R., Holden, J.G., Linkenkaer-Hansen, K., Rhodes, T., and Van Orden, G.C.
+(2010).
+Scaling laws in cognitive sciences. _Trends in Cognitive Science_, 14, 223–232.

+[17] Poulton, E.C.
+(1968).
+The New Psychophysics: six models for magnitude estimation. _Psychological Bulletin_, 69(1), 1317-1323.

+[18] Shepard, R.N.
+(1987).
+Toward a Universal Law of Generalization for Psychological Science. _Science_, 237(4820), 1317-1323.

+[19] Chater, N. and Brown, G.D.A.
+(1999).
+Scale-invariance as a unifying psychological principle. _Cognition_, 69, B17–B24.

+[20] Chater, N. and Brown, G.D.A.
+(2008).
+From universal laws of cognition to specific cognitive models. _Cognitive Science_, 32, 36–67.

+[21] Dvoretskii, S., Gong, Z., Gupta, A., Parent, J., and Alicea, B. (2020).
+Braitenberg Vehicles as Developmental Neurosimulation. _arXiv_, 2003.07689.

-[16] Breakspear, M., Heitmann, S. and Daffertshofer, A. (2010).
+[22] Breakspear, M., Heitmann, S. and Daffertshofer, A. (2010).
 Generative models of cortical oscillations: neurobiological implications of the Kuramoto model. _Frontiers Human Neuroscience_, 4, 190. doi:10.3389/fnhum.2010.00190.

 ### Additional References:
 Hart, Y., Goldberg, H., Striem-Amit, E., Mayo, A.E., Noy, L., and Alon, U. (2018).
 Creative exploration as a scale-invariant search on a meaning landscape. _Nature Communications_, 9, 5411.

-Chater, N. and Brown, G.D.A.
-(2008).
-From universal laws of cognition to specific cognitive models. _Cognitive Science_, 32, 36–67.

-Kello, C.T., Brown, G.D.A., Ferrer-i-Cancho, R., Holden, J.G., Linkenkaer-Hansen, K., Rhodes, T., and Van Orden, G.C.
-(2010).
-Scaling laws in cognitive sciences. _Trends in Cognitive Science_, 14, 223–232.

-Chater, N. and Brown, G.D.A.
-(1999).
-Scale-invariance as a unifying psychological principle. _Cognition_, 69, B17–B24.

-Shepard, R.N.
-(1987).
-Toward a Universal Law of Generalization for Psychological Science. _Science_, 237(4820), 1317-1323.

-Poulton, E.C.
-(1968).
-The New Psychophysics: six models for magnitude estimation. _Psychological Bulletin_, 69(1), 1317-1323.

 Nosofsky, R.M.
 (1992).
 Similarity Scaling and Cognitive Process Models. _Annual Reviews in Psychology_, 43, 25-53.